gabeizzo/C195_Project/README.md

 IDE including version number, full JDK of version used, and JavaFX version compatible with JDK version:
 •IDE used to develop the application: IntelliJ 2021.3 Community Edition
 •JDK version used: Java SE 17.0.1
 •JavaFX version used: JavaFX-SDK-17.0.1

+The MySQL Connector driver version number, including the update number:
+•Connector/J 8.0.28
+•Used with MySQL Workbench 8.0.28 Community Edition
+\
+\
+\
 Directions for how to run the program:

 To run the program, please ensure JDK 17.0.1 is installed and configured for the project in the IDE as well as JavaFX-SDK-17.0.1.
-Also, ensure MySQL Workbench database is set up using the C195_db_ddl.txt and C195_db_dml.txt files and MySQL Connector/J 8.0.28 driver will need to be downloaded and installed for database connectivity.
+Also, ensure MySQL Workbench database is set up using the C195_db_ddl.txt and C195_db_dml.txt files and MySQL Connector/J 8.0.28 driver will also need to be downloaded and installed for database connectivity.

 The application can be run directly from IntelliJ's Java Runtime Environment by performing the following: